gu-app-club/lets-learn-jobs/README.md

 Into google and replace `<Company>` with your company you're interested in.

-Send people messages on Twitter.
+Alternatively, you can send people messages on Twitter or via email.
+Always remember to try to make the best possible first impresssion.

 ### Taking advantage of where you live.

 Are you from a big city?
-Don't got a job over the summer?
+Do you not have a job for the summer?
 Go on [meetup.com](https://www.meetup.com/).

 There's lots of CS related meetups for various tech.
 This is a fantastic way to network and can really help you find people in your area who might be able to introduce you to a hiring manager.